Tarostar/QMLGalaxyPortal/README.md

 # Development

 Developed at the Biomedicial Informatics research group at the Department of Informatics, University of Oslo.
 The app was developed in Qt using the QML language and JavaScript for cross-platform deployment the app is completely free and open source.
-It can be found on Github as QMLGalaxyPortal.

 # Screenshots (on Android phone)